Cotalker/documentation/docs/products/setup/customization_examples/survey_pm.md

 --- | ---
 Maintenance Check Type | Smoke Detector
 Frecuency | Monthly
-Indicators | Do indicator lights show that the machine is functioning correctly.
+Indicators | Do indicator lights show that the machine is functioning correctly?
 Sensors | General cleaning and maintenance.

 Below you will find how to incorporate these specifications into a preventive maintenance plan.